 This is a recreation of a map generator I wrote in 2010.
 That version was in Flash; this is in HTML5.
 The simplest way to explore the maps is to click the plus/minus arrows to change the Seed.
 This generator creates simple “volcanic” style island maps.

 Try clicking on the Seed input box and hold down the Up arrow key to quickly scan many different island shapes.
 Can you find an ice lake?
 They’re rare at the default temperature.
-You can right-click on the map to save a 2048x2048 image, or click the share link to save all the current parameters in a URL.
+You can right-click on the map to save a higher resolution image, or click the share link to save all the current parameters in a URL.